2019 Brisbane Darts Masters: Odds and Betting Preview

 Other throwers in the chasing pack include Daryl Gurney at best odds of 14/1 and James Wade at a top price of 16/1 with both of those figures coming from SportingBet once again.
 Both have been dangerous at times and in this slimmed down format with a number of big names missing, they could have a real chance down in Brisbane.

 Qualifier Corey Cadby leads the outside bets at best odds of 28/1 with Betway and that doesn’t say a lot for the chances of two automatic picks.
-Simon Whitlock comes in at a top price of 40/1 with 888Sport while the struggling Raymond Van Barneveld is out at a best of 50/1 with Ladbrokes and Royal Panda.
+Simon Whitlock comes in at a top price of 40/1 while the struggling Raymond Van Barneveld is out at a best of 50/1 with Ladbrokes and Royal Panda.

 It’s a fairly short format in the opening round and in the race to 6, there may be an isolated upset in the early stages.
 Having said that, we think that only five players are really in contention to take the 2019 renewal of the Brisbane Darts Masters.